YottaDB/YDBDoc/libyottadb/SimpleAPI.rst

 following information about the local or global variable node identified by ``*varname`` and the ``*subscript`` list.

-- 0 -- There is neither a value nor a sub-tree, i.e., it is undefined.
+- 0 -- There is neither a value nor a subtree, i.e., it is undefined.
-- 1 -- There is a value, but no sub-tree
+- 1 -- There is a value, but no subtree
-- 10 -- There is no value, but there is a sub-tree.
+- 10 -- There is no value, but there is a subtree.
 - 11 -- There are both a value and a subtree.

 ydb_get_s()